Nothofagus pumilio

 Nothofagus pumilio, the lenga beech (from the Mapuche language), is a deciduous tree or shrub in the Nothofagaceae family that is native to the southern Andes range, in the temperate forests of Chile and Argentina to Tierra del Fuego, from 35° to 56° South latitude.
 This tree is in the same genus as the coihue.
 It regenerates easily after fires.
 The wood is of good quality, moderate durability, and is easy to work with.
 It is used in furniture, shingles and construction and sometimes as a substitute for American black cherry in the manufacturing of cabinets.

 Description

-The lenga beach can reacht heights of up to 35 m (115 ft) and a trunk diameter of up to 1.7 m (5.6 ft).
+The lenga beech can reach heights of up to 35 m (115 ft) and a trunk diameter of up to 1.7 m (5.6 ft).
 In southern Patagonia it grows to a height of up to 30 m (100 ft), and attains a trunk diameter of 1.5 m (4.9 ft).
 In more northern regions it grows only at heights above 1000 meters (3300 ft) in the form of a shrub.
 The leaves are dark green, elliptic toothed and 2–4 cm long, with irregularly lobed margins, and turn to yellow and reddish tones in autumn.
 The fruit is a small nut 4–7 mm long.